viet-aus-it/vait-discord-bot/README.md

 ./container_scripts/onboarding.sh
 ```

-Please ensure that you have all of the required programs/executable are
+Please ensure that you have all the required programs/executable are
 installed on your machine before running the script.
 If somehow the script
 does not work for you, please let us know via the Issue tab or ping us on
 Discord, and you might need to follow through the manual process.